Irrevocable Trust Loans - 3 Reasons Beneficiaries Borrow

 1. Borrowing cash to pay for the trust’s expenses

+A living or family trust becomes an irrevocable trust when the original trustees have passed.
 Once the original trustees have passed, beneficiaries and successor trustees need to ensure the financial expenses of the trust are being paid.
-Various expenses must be paid such as property taxes, mortgage payments, property maintenance and repairs, and legal fees.
-Lending money to a trust to cover these expenses is a faster and easier option than having the trust sell assets.
+Various expenses must be paid such as property taxes, mortgage payments, property maintenance and repairs and legal fees.
+Borrowing against the trust’s assets to cover expenses is a faster and easier option than selling trust assets.
 Mortgage loans to irrevocable trusts can be funded in as few as 5-7 days.

 A successor trustee can encumber real estate assets owned by the irrevocable trust in order to raise the needed funds (if allowed by the trust documents).
 Irrevocable trust lenders need to review the trust documents as well as any amendments made to the trust.